ghc-proposals/ghc-proposals/proposals/0000-constrained-complete-sets.rst

  {-# COMPLETE (:<) :: Stream #-}

-And here goes repeating that declaration for all data constructors again, for us as well as the users of our library.
+And here goes repeating that declaration for all type constructors again, for us as well as the users of our library.
 I'd much rather write

 ::